 QuickBooks Desktop is a desktop accounting software for businesses who need industry-specific features and reporting.
 QuickBooks Desktop features include inventory tracking and job costing with the beauty of online collaboration and the speed of running QuickBooks Desktop on your local machine.

-Connect to QuickBooks Desktop from Gusto
+Follow these steps to connect to QuickBooks Desktop from Gusto:

 The date of an entry dictates what period the expense information will fall in.
 For example, an entry dated September 30 would fall into Quarter 3 financials, while an entry dated October 1 would fall into Quarter 4 financials.
 When a pay period has a payday (or check date) that falls in a different month or quarter, this can create problems when you go to balance your books.